-The TESLA Part B trial is unique among the trials because it randomized 49 participants \geq 12 years old who were diagnosed with HoFH.60 All participants were taking statins (94% high intensity) and most were also taking ezetimibe (92%).
+The TESLA Part B trial is unique among the trials because it randomized 49 participants $\geq$ 12 years old who were diagnosed with HoFH.
+All participants were taking statins (94% high intensity) and most were also taking ezetimibe (92%).
 Despite maximal lipid lowering therapy, the baseline LDL-C level was 9.0 mmol/L (348 mg/dL).
 The participants were randomized to evolocumab 420 mg or placebo every 4 weeks for 12 weeks.
 LDL-C decreased by 23.1% in the evolocumab group and increased by 7.9% in the placebo group (between group difference: 30.9%, p<0.0001).
+The percentage change in LDL-C is relatively low in this study, but 92% of patients were taking ezetimibe.
 There were no deaths, no serious adverse events, and no discontinuations due to AEs.
 Overall AEs were less common in the evolocumab group (36% vs. 63%).
 The trial was too small and follow-up too short to evaluate clinical outcomes.
-It is worth noting that in this very high risk group, the percentage reduction in LDL relative to placebo (30.9%) is much less than that observed in the randomized trials of individuals with heterozygous FH or other forms of elevated cholesterol.